sleepjie/Valanar/2D6 System/2D6 System.md

 - **Unarmored TN** = **6 + Dexterity**
 - **Armored TN** = **Base TN (6) + Armor Bonus (from armor worn) + Dexterity (up to cap)**
 - **Shields** add a **flat TN bonus** (e.g., +1 for small shields, +2 for large shields).
-Attempting to wear armour you are not proficient in reduces your dexterity bonus to zero and
+Attempting to wear armour you are not proficient in reduces your dexterity bonus to zero and imposes Major Disadvantage on attack rolls.

 | **Armor Type** | **TN Bonus** | **Dexterity Cap** |
 | -------------- | ------------ | ----------------- |